alexklwong/unsupervised-depth-completion-visual-inertial-odometry/README.md

 # Unsupervised Depth Completion from Visual Inertial Odometry
 Project **VOICED**: **De**pth **C**ompletion from **I**nertial **O**dometry and **V**ision

-Tensorflow implementation of *Unsupervised Depth Completion from Visual Inertial Odometry*
+Tensorflow and PyTorch implementations of *Unsupervised Depth Completion from Visual Inertial Odometry*

 Published in RA-L January 2020 and ICRA 2020